Bernedoodle puppy sitting outside in front of a tree

 For standard Bernedoodles, their larger size means they require more calories to maintain their energy and muscle mass.
 It’s essential to feed them high-quality, well-portioned meals to avoid overfeeding, which could lead to obesity—a common issue in larger dogs.
 Additionally, joint supplements should be a consideration for medium and standard Bernedoodles to support their joints as they age.

-While all Bernedoodles are active dogs that enjoy play and exercise, their specific exercise needs vary depending on their size.
+While all Bernedoodles are active dogs that enjoy play and exercise, their specific exercise needs vary with size.
 Petite Bernedoodles, due to their smaller stature, have lower exercise requirements.
-A couple of short walks a day combined with some indoor playtime usually keeps them happy and healthy.
+A couple of short walks a day, combined with some indoor playtime, usually keeps them happy and healthy.

 Standard Bernedoodles, being the largest and most active of the breed, need more vigorous exercise to keep them physically and mentally stimulated.
 Daily long walks, hikes, and even running or swimming are great activities to engage their large bodies and sharp minds.
 Without enough exercise, they can become bored and may develop destructive behaviors as a result.

-Bernedoodles are known for their beautiful, hypoallergenic coats, but these coats come with specific grooming requirements.
-Petite and mini Bernedoodles will have straight, wavy or curly coats that are lower shedding, making them suitable for people with allergies.
+Bernedoodles are known for their beautiful, hypoallergenic coats, but they require specific grooming.
+All sizes of Bernedoodles will have straight, wavy, or curly coats that shed less, making them suitable for people with allergies.
 However, regular grooming is essential to prevent matting.
 Their coats should be brushed a few times a week and trimmed every few months.

-Standard Bernedoodles, especially those with curlier coats, may require more frequent grooming.
+Standard Bernedoodles, especially those with curlier coats, may require more frequent grooming simply due to their size.
 They need to be brushed regularly to prevent tangling, and professional grooming every six to eight weeks is recommended.
 Additionally, all Bernedoodle sizes will benefit from routine ear cleaning, nail trimming, and dental care.

-VII.
-Why Choose Fox Creek Farms for any Goldendoodle and Bernedoodle Size
+Why Choose Fox Creek Farm for any Goldendoodle and Bernedoodle Size

-At Fox Creek Farms Goldendoodles and Bernedoodles, we understand that every family has unique needs, and that’s why we offer Bernedoodles that are raised with love and passion for Bernedoodles.
-Our dedication to ethical breeding practices means that our puppies are healthy, well-socialized, and ready to become a beloved member of your family.
+At Fox Creek Farm, we understand that every family has unique needs, and that’s why we offer Bernedoodles that are raised with love and passion for Bernedoodles.
+Our dedication to ethical breeding practices means that our puppies are healthy, well-socialized, and ready to become beloved members of your family.

 Our Commitment to Quality

-For more information about Fox Creek Farms Goldendoodles and Bernedoodles watch this video.
+For more information about Fox Creek Farm, watch this video.

 Choosing the right Bernedoodle size is an important decision, as it will impact your dog’s care needs, exercise requirements, and how they fit into your home and lifestyle.
 Whether you’re drawn to the tiny and charming petite Bernedoodle, the energetic and adaptable mini or medium Bernedoodle, or the large and loving Standard Bernedoodle, each size offers its own unique set of advantages.

-Understanding the differences between the sizes, from their weight and height to their exercise needs and grooming requirements, is key to ensuring you find a companion that suits your daily life.
+Understanding the differences in size, from weight and height to exercise needs and grooming requirements, is key to ensuring you find a companion that suits your daily life.
 With careful consideration of your living space, family composition, and activity levels, you’ll be able to choose a Bernedoodle that will thrive in your home.

-At Fox Creek Farms, we’re here to help guide you through the process of choosing the perfect Bernedoodle.
+At Fox Creek Farm, we’re here to help guide you through the process of choosing the perfect Bernedoodle.
 Our commitment to quality, health, and ethical breeding practices ensures that your new family member will be healthy, happy, and well-suited to your lifestyle.
-Whether you’re ready to bring home a petite, mini, medium or standard Bernedoodle, we’re excited to help you find your ideal companion.
+Whether you’re ready to bring home a petite, mini, medium, or standard Bernedoodle, we’re excited to help you find your ideal companion.